 As we have seen in figure 10, ion implantation in the region which becomes the gate of a transistor will convert the resulting transistor into the depletion mode type.
 It is important that the implanted region extend outward beyond all four boundaries of the gate region, as shown in figure 22.
-To avoid any possibility that some small fraction of the transistor might remain enhancement mode, the yellow ion implantation region should extend a distance $E{ig}$ of at least $1\frac{1}{2}$ $\lambda$ beyond each edge of the gate region.
-The separation $S{ig}$ between an ion implantation region and an adjacent enhancement mode transistor gate region should also be at least $1\frac{1}{2}$ $\lambda$ .
+To avoid any possibility that some small fraction of the transistor might remain enhancement mode, the yellow ion implantation region should extend a distance E{ig} of at least $1\frac{1}{2}$ λ beyond each edge of the gate region.
+The separation S{ig} between an ion implantation region and an adjacent enhancement mode transistor gate region should also be at least $1\frac{1}{2}$ λ .
 Both situations and their design rules are illustrated in the figure.

 A contact may be formed between the metal layer and either the diffused level or the polysilicon level by means of the contact mask.
 A set of rules apply to the amount by which each layer must provide an area surrounding any contact to it, so that the contact opening not find its way around the layer to something unintended below it.
 Since no physical factors apply here other than the relative registration of two levels, a very simple set of design rules results.
-Each level involved in a given contact must extend beyond the outer boundary of the contact cut by $\lambda$ at all points, as illustrated by extension distances $E{dc}$ , $E{pc}$ , and $E{mc}$ , in figures 23, 24, and 26.
-The contacts themselves, like the minimum width lines in the other levels, must be at least $2\lambda$ long and $2\lambda$ wide ( $W_c$ ).
+Each level involved in a given contact must extend beyond the outer boundary of the contact cut by λ at all points, as illustrated by extension distances E{dc} , E{pc} , and E{mc} , in figures 23, 24, and 26.
+The contacts themselves, like the minimum width lines in the other levels, must be at least 2λ long and 2λ wide (W_c).
 This situation is illustrated for the diffusion and polysilicon levels in figures 23 and 24.
-When making contact between a large metal region and a large diffused region, many small contacts spaced $2\lambda$ apart should be used, as shown in figure 25.
+When making contact between a large metal region and a large diffused region, many small contacts spaced 2λ apart should be used, as shown in figure 25.
+Contact cuts to diffusion should be at least 2λ from the nearest gate region, as shown in figure 25.

 A special case arises when it is desired to connect a polysilicon layer directly to a diffused layer, using the butting contact.
 The detailed geometric layout of the butting contact is shown in figure 26.
-In its minimum sized configuration, it is composed of a square region of diffision 4 $\lambda$ on a side, overlapped by a 3 $\lambda$ by 4 $\lambda$ rectangle of polysilicon.
-A rectangular contact cut, 2 $\lambda$ by 4 $\lambda$ in size, is made in the center of this structure.
+In its minimum sized configuration, it is composed of a square region of diffision 4 λ on a side, overlapped by a 3 λ by 4 λ rectangle of polysilicon.
+A rectangular contact cut, 2 λ by 4 λ in size, is made in the center of this structure.
 The structure is then overlayed with metal, thus connecting the polysilicon to the diffusion.
-The rules involved in figure 26 are identical to those given so far, with the addition of a minimum of one $\lambda$ overlap, $O{pd}$ , of the diffused and polysilicon layers in the center area of the contact.
+The rules involved in figure 26 are identical to those given so far, with the addition of a minimum of one λ overlap, O{pd} , of the diffused and polysilicon layers in the center area of the contact.